impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 >
 > The sort utility sorts text and binary files by lines.
 A line is a record separated from the subsequent record by a newline (default) or `NUL` `´\0´` character (`-z` option).
 A record can contain any printable or unprintable characters.
 Comparisons are based on one or more sort keys extracted from each line of input, and are performed lexicographically, according to the current locale's collating rules and the specified command-line options that can tune the actual sorting behavior.
 By default, if keys are not given, sort uses entire lines for comparison.

-So `sort` uses the newline character to separate its input into lines, and sorts those lines [lexicographically](https://stackoverflow.com/questions/45950646/what-is-lexicographical-order), or sorting them as strings (rather than as numbers).
+So `sort` uses the newline character to separate its input into lines, and sorts those lines [lexicographically](https://stackoverflow.com/questions/45950646/what-is-lexicographical-order){:target="_blank" rel="noopener"}, or sorting them as strings (rather than as numbers).
 So the numbers 1, 2, and 10 would be sorted as "1", "10", and "2".
 The user's locale settings would normally dictate which rules are used to compare one string with another for sorting purposes (that's what "collating rules" refers to here).
 But in our case, since we're applying `LC_ALL=C`, the collating rules that we found from the StackOverflow answer will be used for all users, regardless of their localization settings.

 When I look up the `-t` flag in the `man` page, I see: